thiago-negri/wp-api-cli/README.md

 	- `lib/modules/insecure.js` allows connection to insecure sites (e.g. self-signed certificates).
 	- `lib/modules/media.js` handles all commands relating to Media.
 	- `lib/modules/pages.js` handles all commands relating to Pages.
-	- `lib/modules/posts.js` handles all commands relating to Posts and Meta for Posts.
+	- `lib/modules/posts.js` handles all commands relating to Posts, Meta for Posts and Revisions for Posts.

 If you want to create a new set of commands, drop a file in `lib/modules` and load it in `wp-api-cli.js`.
 *TODO - Create a auto-loading mechanism.*

 Commands
 --------

+Here we list all commands available.
+If you are trying to delete something and receive an error that the object can't be trashed, you may force the delete by using `--force` option.

 ### Help